Ingvar Kamprad: Fascist involvement

 In 1994, the personal letters of the Swedish fascist Per Engdahl were made public, posthumously revealing that Kamprad had joined Engdahl's pro-fascist New Swedish Movement (Nysvenska Rörelsen) in 1942, at age 16.
 Kamprad had been active till as late as September 1945.
 When he quit the group is unknown, but he remained a friend of Engdahl until the early 1950s.

 Kamprad devoted two chapters to his time in Nysvenska Rörelsen in his book Leading by Design: The IKEA Story and, in a 1994 letter to IKEA employees, called his affiliation with the organization the "greatest mistake of my life".
 Kamprad explained his teenage engagement in New Swedish Movement as being politically influenced by his father and grandmother in Sudet-Germany.

-According to sources from 2011, he had deeper ties to Nazi organizations than previously acknowledged.
-Author Elisabeth Åsbrink's book reveals that Kamprad actively recruited members for the Swedish Nazi group Svensk Socialistisk Samling (SSS) during his youth.
-Swedish security police took note of his activities in 1943, the same year he established IKEA.
-Despite earlier admissions of associating with fascist leader Per Engdahl and involvement with the New Swedish Movement from 1942 to 1945, Åsbrink's findings suggest Kamprad's engagement with Nazi sympathizers extended beyond World War II.
-In a 2010 interview, Kamprad reportedly referred to Engdahl as "a great man," indicating lasting admiration.
-Kamprad had previously described his involvement with these groups as the "greatest mistake" of his life.
+According to a 2011 book by Elisabeth Åsbrink, Kamprad had deeper ties to Nazi organizations than previously acknowledged. Åsbrink wrote that Kamprad had actively recruited members for the Swedish Nazi group Svensk Socialistisk Samling in his youth.
+Swedish security police took note of his activities in 1943, the same year he established IKEA. Åsbrink alleged that Kamprad's engagement with Nazi and other fascist movements extended past the end of World War II.
+In a 2010 interview, Kamprad reportedly referred to Engdahl as "a great man".